How to pick the right portion sizes for you

 10. Don't match your food to your plate

 Researchers at Cornell University’s Food and Brand Lab found that people serve themselves 30% more food when the plate they’re using offers low contrast with the food in question—for example, serving white rice on a white plate.
-Try to choose plates that have a contrasting color to the food you’re serving.
+Try to choose plates that have a contrasting colour to the food you’re serving.